-Whale Week’s primary goal is to educate people of all ages about the North Atlantic Right Whale, what is affecting the NARW and its habitat, how humans and other wildlife are affected by these changes to our ecosystem, and how humans can implement change for the better.
+Whale Week’s primary goal is to educate people of all ages about North Atlantic right whales, what is affecting the NARW and its habitat, how humans and other wildlife are affected by these changes to our ecosystem, and how humans can implement change for the better.
 Each event at Whale Week has an educational component, geared towards children, adults, or both.

 By offering a series of events to all members of the community in a variety of locations, Whale Week aims to bring together people of diverse cultural backgrounds, united by a common cause.
 The message of “all people need to work together to protect our whales” is the thread tying the series of events together.

 Promotion of the Arts